kosli-dev/cli/docs.kosli.com/content/getting_started/part_9_querying.md

     No longer running in aws-prod#210 environment      Sat, 10 Sep 2022 08:49:28 CEST
 ```

-The information returned by `kosli search` - like Pipeline, Fingerprint or History - can be used to run more dedicated searches in Kosli.
+The information returned by `kosli search` - like Flow, Fingerprint or History - can be used to run more dedicated searches in Kosli.

 ## Search for a flow

-When you search in Kosli you often need to refer to a specific pipeline.
-If you don't remember all the pipelines' names it is easy to list them with `kosli list flows` command:
+When you search in Kosli you often need to refer to a specific flow.
+If you don't remember all the flows' names it is easy to list them with `kosli list flows` command:

 ```
 $ kosli list flows